1. Security Posture

 5. Notifications and Integrations

-All provider sends should go through audited outbox and delivery-attempt records with retry, acknowledgement, timeout, and reroute behavior configured by customer policy.
+All provider sends go through an audited outbox and delivery-attempt log with retry, acknowledgement, timeout, and reroute behavior configured by customer policy.

 6. Reports and Audit